SINGAPORE - Comics will be used to help primary and secondary school students weaker in the Chinese language brush up on their essay-writing skills.

-Senior Parliamentary Secretary for Education Low Yen Ling yesterday launched the revamped Creative Comic Essay Writing Programme, an optional course which uses comics to evoke critical thinking among students.
+Senior Parliamentary Secretary for Education Low Yen Ling on Monday (Feb 12) launched the revamped Creative Comic Essay Writing Programme, an optional course which uses comics to evoke critical thinking among students.

 Four two-hour classes, with 20 students each, will be held after curriculum time at participating schools for free.
 Students can buy learning materials at $10.

 The Committee to Promote Chinese Language and Learning (CPCLL), which is behind the initiative, will also be training instructors for the programme.

 "We hope students will be inspired and fired up in their imagination as they write their essays, and will gain a new love for the Chinese language," said Ms Low.

 Learning materials include a compilation of comics by local cartoonist and head of department of special programme (Chinese culture) of Tao Nan School Ang Thiam Poh.

 This is accompanied by a set of critical thinking questions developed by Dr Chua Chee Lay, leader of the CPCLL Writing Group.

 "In order to write well, students need to think critically and plan their ideas carefully before putting them into words.
 As such, critical questioning will be very helpful to scaffold their writings," said Dr Chua.

 This is the first time such questions are included in the programme since its previous iteration, the Chinese Comic Writing Programme, was launched in 2015.
 It had a heavier focus on dialogue writing.